WasteManager/Splunk-Install/Install.md

   - deployer only pushes apps down to forwarders
   - cluster manager does the data management
   - ./splunk show shcluster-status (shows if searchhead cluster is up, shows which is captain)
+  - to uninstall splunk on rhel: yum remove splunk (ensure that /opt/splunk is removed, if not rm -rf /splunk
 # Best case run
   - turn on machine
   - Use winscp to move splunk rpm to splunk machine